 "I use a Zpacks Nero 38L pack.
 Overall I really enjoy the ventilation system during warmer weather."

-"I attached the ventilation frame on my Osprey Camer 32.
+"I attached the ventilation frame on my Osprey Kamber 32.
 I went uphill skiing at a local resort for 2.5 hours, 1 mile up.
 I then when on a separate 3.5 hour hike of 5 miles.
 I’m in NH so winter conditions.

 The airflow was good.
 Back was dry.
 Pack was dry.
 Didn’t feel uncomfortable despite how the frame looks.
 Top fasteners don’t stay connected in the cold."